Choosing a Python distribution¶

 You can find out more about CPython on our Python page.

-Anaconda is a distribution of Python and R that is aimed at data science.
-It bundles the CPython implementation with more than 200 commonly used data science and machine learning libraries.
-It also includes Jupyter (for making notebooks), Conda (a tool for package and environment management) and Spyder (an IDE).
+Miniforge is a distribution of Python and R that is aimed at data science.
+It bundles the CPython implementation with hundreds of commonly used data science and machine learning libraries, available via Conda channels.

-On Apocrita, this implementation is accessed through the anaconda2/
+On Apocrita, this implementation is accessed through miniforge/

-On another computer, it can be installed by downloading it from anaconda.com.
+On another computer, it can be installed by downloading it from the Miniforge GitHub releases page

 - It is widely used in the data science community